cedadev/iso19139.gemini23/README.md

 ### Deploy the profile in an existing installation

-After building the application, it's possible to deploy the schema plugin manually in an existing GeoNetwork installation:
+The plugin can be deployed manually in an existing GeoNetwork installation:

 - Copy the content of the folder schemas/iso19139.gemini23/src/main/plugin to INSTALL_DIR/geonetwork/WEB-INF/data/config/schema_plugins/iso19139.gemini23

-- Copy the jar file schemas/iso19139.gemini23/target/schema-iso19139.gemini23-3.4.jar to INSTALL_DIR/geonetwork/WEB-INF/lib.

-If there's no changes to the profile Java code or the configuration (config-spring-geonetwork.xml), the jar file is not required to be deployed each time.
+**Note: https://github.com/geonetwork/core-geonetwork/pull/3569 will also need to be deployed in this case**